Nochala/GTAPhoneHudFix/README.md

 - Lightweight and performance-friendly (runs only when needed)
 - Fully configurable via .ini

-## [ BUGS ]
-- No known bugs.
-If you encounter an issue please report them so they can get investigated.

 ## [ REQUIREMENTS ]
 - Latest ScriptHookV